 After the Welsh Wars of Independence from 1276-1277 and 1282-1283, the political situation changed radically.
 Edward I defeated the last independent prince of Wales and conquered his lands.
 Due to the reduced threat, the rebuilt Swansea castle began to serve as a comfortable residence.
 Nevertheless, it retained the ability to defend itself and in 1287 successfully repulsed Rhys ap Maredudd’s attack, although the town itself and the nearby Oystermouth Castle were plundered.
 After capture, Rhys was detained in Swansea before his execution.

 At the beginning of the 14th century, the town grew considerably and it was decided to secure it with stone fortifications.
 It were probably built before 1332, and the castle was quite unusual inside the fortified circuit.
 During this period, Alina de Braose performed formal rule over the Gower, from 1298 the wife of John de Mowbray, the second Baron of Mowbray, who joined the revolt of Thomas, Earl of Lancaster and fought on his side with the forces of the king at the Battle of Boroughbridge in 1322.
 He was captured after the battle and executed in the same year, his property was lost to the Crown.
 After joining the throne of King Edward III in 1327, Swansea was returned to the Mowbray family, although they rarely visited the castle.
 In 1331, Gower passed to John de Mowbray, the third Baron of Mowbray.

 In 1400, a great Welsh uprising broke out under the leadership of Owain Glyndŵr.
 His forces occupied most of the Gower peninsula between 1403 and 1405, but the Swansea castle was most probably not attacked, and the rebellion was suppressed in 1410.
-The castle was then maintained than by the Herbert family.
+The castle and the entire Gower Peninsula were then ruled by the Herbert family.
 They made small improvements for artillery, during the War of the Roses, although the castle eventually did not take part in the battles.